neilmbarry/SimplApp/README.md

 - Run `npm install` to install all the dependencies
 - Run `npm start` to start the React project, this will open in a new browser window.
 - Run `npm run server` to to run the development server that the main application will connect to.
-- You will need to add your own config.env file with the following variable to run the server and connect to your own MongoDB database:
+- You will need to add your own config.env file the root folder with the following variables to run the server and connect to your own MongoDB database:

 > NODE_ENV='development'

 > PORT=8000

 > JWT_SECRET={YOUR_SECRET}

 > JWT_EXPIRES_IN=90d

 > JWT_COOKIE_EXPIRES_IN=90d

 > DATABASE=mongodb+srv://{YOUR_MONGO_DB_DATABASE}

 > DATABASE_PASSWORD={YOUR_DB_PASSWORD}

 ## Project Status